osucord/resources/content.md

 - [Ronnia](https://ronnia.me/) - Twitch/osu! bot that sends beatmap requests from Twitch chat to the streamer's in-game messages
 - [JKPS](https://github.com/Tonetfal/JKPS) - Keyboard overlay featuring key press visualisation and a keys per second meter
 ---
+### Discord Bots
+- [BathBot](https://github.com/MaxOhn/Bathbot) - A feature-rich bot with functionality all around osu! - check your recent plays, compare top scores among players, play the background guessing game and more
+- [owo](http://owo-bot.xyz/) - A general-purpose bot to show off your profile/recent plays, get map recommendations, compare yourself to others and more
+- [Yuna](https://discord.com/oauth2/authorize?client_id=832597585923014676&scope=bot&permissions=60480) - The official [o!rdr](https://ordr.issou.best/) bot, useful to render replays through discord chat
+- [AxerBot](https://github.com/Hiviexd/AxerBot) - A general-purpose and powerful bot with osu! features related to mapping & modding
+- [osu!
+Miss Analyzer](https://github.com/ThereGoesMySanity/osuMissAnalyzer) - A tool to analyze misses in an osu! replay (has a discord bot and program to run locally)
+---
 ### In-game Bots
 These are some of the bots that can be used in the in-game chat.
 Find the account by username and message them with the commands to get a response.
 - [Tillerino](https://osu.ppy.sh/users/2070907) ([commands](https://github.com/Tillerino/Tillerinobot/wiki)) - Beatmap recommendations based on your top 10 plays